Azure/ADX-in-a-Day-Lab2/README.md

 In other words, the retention policy defines the period during which data is retained and available to query, measured since ingestion time.
 Note that a large retention period may impact the cost.

 The **cache** policy: the time span, in days, for which to keep recently ingested data (which is usually the frequently queried data) available in the hot cache rather than in long term storage (this is also known as cold tier.
 Specifically, it is Azure blob storage).
 Data stored in the hot cache is actually stored in local SSD or the RAM of the machine, very close to the compute nodes. <br>
 Therefore, more readily available for querying.
-The availability of data in hot cache improves query performance but can potentially increase the cluster cost (as more data is being stored, more VMs are required to store it).
-In other words, the caching policy defines the period in which data is kept in the hot cache.
+The availability of data in the hot cache improves query performance but can potentially increase the cluster cost (as more data is being stored, more VMs are required to store it).
+In other words, the caching policy defines the period during which data is kept in the hot cache.

 All the data is always persisted in the cold tier, for the duration defined in the retention policy.
 Any data whose age falls within the hot cache policy will also be stored in the hot cache.
 If you query data from cold cache, it’s recommended to target a small specific range in time (“point in time”) for the queries to be efficient.